layer5io/sistent/src/schemas/readme.md

 ### Naming Conventions for Schemas

-Follow a consistent naming convention to enhance clarity and organization:
+Follow a consistent naming convention to enhance clarity and organization when adding new schema:

 1. Use descriptive names that convey the purpose of the form.
 1. CamelCase for multi-word schema names, e.g., UserRegistrationFormSchema.